kjmears/kjmears.github.io/_posts/2017-05-01-Google-sheets-and-APIs.markdown

 Now that I have a spreadsheet with that info in, my thoughts turned to how to feed that info to my static site with Jekyll.
 I've mentioned the data files feature of Jekyll, and you can use YAML, JSON or CSV formatted files.
 In this case the simplest option was to have a few fields and then publish a csv file that I can then commit to git, which then triggers a site rebuild.
 The result is at [watched][watched]

-Using the Do app to record the title gives me just the date and time I watched the film (though it did need some spreadsheet fiddling to work around the date formats that [ifttt][if] can use) **find link**
+Using the Do app to record the title gives me just the date and time I watched the film (though it did need some spreadsheet fiddling to work around the date formats that [ifttt][if] can use)

 Up until recently I’ve been editing my google spreadsheet and just including a link to IMDB by some google spreadsheet trickery.
 Using the Concatenate function I can pass the title from one cell into a query url.
 In the cell 'E1'